 Just south of Nelson is Whitewater Ski and Winter Resort and Apex Nordic area, offering world-class alpine and Nordic skiing, snowboarding and endless terrain nearby for backcountry touring and snowmobiling.
-The area offers more than 20 cat-skiing, heli-skiing and
+The area offers more than 20 cat-skiing, heliof Kootenay Lake (NKLT/ Phil Best) Inset: Artwalk in downtown Nelson (NKLT/David Gluns)

-Left: Nelson's downtown is full of galleries, sidewalk cafés and even a Patagonia Outlet (Doug Pyper) Right: Visit Lakeside Park along the west arm of Kootenay Lake (Phil Best/NKLT)

-BOOK NOW!
-W: www.zipkokanee.com P: 1-866-702-7709 ski-touring operators and hundreds of kilometers of cross-country trails.
+Above left: Nelson's downtown is full of galleries, sidewalk cafés and even a Patagonia Outlet (Don Weixl) Above right: Visit Lakeside Park along the west arm skiing and ski-touring operators and hundreds of kilometers of cross-country trails.
 For more information on all of the area's activities, stop into the Nelson Visitor Information Centre located on Hall Street downtown.

-If golf is your game, Nelson's Granite Point Golf Club, only minutes from downtown, is an 18-hole course that tests abilities while offering spectacular scenery.
+If golfing is your game, Nelson's Granite Point Golf Club, only minutes from downtown, is an 18-hole course that tests abilities while offering spectacular scenery.
 The view from the 16th tee box alone is worth the price of admission, so don't forget your camera.
 Seven more outstanding courses lie within a one-hour drive of Nelson.